Elysee Palace, a lavish mansion

 Lavish decoration and unique furnishings turn it into the most prestigious palace of Paris.

-The Grille du Coq links the gardens to the Avenue Gabriel on the side of the Avenue des Champs-Elysées.
+The Grille du Coq links the gardens to the Avenue Gabriel which runs along the lower section of the Avenue des Champs-Elysées.

 All the rooms overlook the gardens, except the Vestibule d’Honneur, which opens onto the Cour d’Honneur.